MURMR: A Multimodal Sensing Framework for Automated Group Behavior Analysis in Mixed Reality: Exploratory Deployment

 \subsection{Procedure}

 Upon arrival, participants reviewed an IRB-approved information sheet and provided verbal consent, then completed a brief demographics survey.
 We handed out Meta Quest Pro headsets, guided each person through focus and fit calibration, and ran a short tutorial using two practice images and categories to teach the grab–drag–release interaction and category placement in MR. Next, groups tackled the main task, sorting $28$ images into $6$ emotion categories.
-We instructed them to \emph{work together to categorize these images by emotion, discuss and reach agreement on each label}, with no time limit or performance feedback.
+We instructed them to \emph{work together to categorize these images by emotion, discuss, and reach agreement on each label}, with no time limit or performance feedback.
 Participants self-directed their collaboration, moving freely around the space and negotiating assignments until everyone confirmed consensus.
-After they finished sorting, the session concluded, and participants returned their headsets.
-The entire session, including setup, training, task, and wrap-up, took under $35 - 45$ minutes.
+The entire session, including setup, training, task, and wrap-up, took approximately $35 - 45$ minutes.